 Sam wears several hats at Weaving Earth: He is staff for the WE Immersion, works with a variety of youth and teen programs, and is the Senior Staff Writer.
 Sam grew up amidst concrete and chain link but fell hopefully in love with wilderness on the rocky shore of California’s Papoose Lake.
 He is a wilderness first responder and an apprentice to music, martial arts, myth and the manifold beauty of wild things.

 Ida works with the Weaving Earth Wild Tenders program.
 With passion for supporting the exploration of free and honest self-expression, she is a lover of music, a playful student of the wild, committed to the journey of listening to and acting from the heart.
-For the past three years she has been a participant in […]
+She has completed 3 years in the Weaving Earth Immersion, and […]

 Marley is part of the Wild Tenders homeschool program.
 He is passionate about the reintegration of art, culture, and nature.
 Few realms are untouched by his rampant curiosity and when it comes to open awareness, powerful observation, and fearless learning Marley acknowledges children as his true role models.